Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 a) Click the Image Button.

-Difference Between Test Scenario And Test Condition
+Test Scenario And Test Condition

-In agile projects, Test scenarios are the only test design outputs and no test cases are written following these.
-A Test scenario might result in multiple tests.
+In agile projects, test scenarios are the only test design outputs and no test cases are written following these.
+A test scenario might result in multiple tests.

 Examples of Test Scenarios: